Last Updated on

 While it can certainly be said that labour is one of the more painful experiences in a person’s life, not every woman experiences labour in the same way.
-Some women experience intense pain that resembles diarrheal cramps, others feel a severe pressure and still others experience menstrual like cramps.
+Some women experience intense pain that resembles diarrheal cramps, others feel a severe pressure, and others experience menstrual-like cramps.

-More than the actual contractions, it is the frequency and periodicity of the contractions that make it one of the hardest part of labour.
+More than the actual contractions, it is the frequency and periodicity of the contractions that make it one of the hardest parts of labour.
 The closer you get to labour, the less time you have to rest between the painful waves.
-Here are ways on how to manage labour pain:
+Here are ways how you can manage labour pain:

 1. Consider a Doula: